Sunwood-ai-labs/github-app-sandbox/docs/README.en.md

 </p>

 >[!IMPORTANT]
->Almost all release notes, READMEs, and commit messages in this repository were generated using [claude.ai](https://claude.ai/) and [ChatGPT4](https://chatgpt.com/) with [AIRA](https://github.com/Sunwood-ai-labs/AIRA), [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage), [Gaiah](https://github.com/Sunwood-ai-labs/Gaiah), [HarmonAI_II](https://github.com/Sunwood-ai-labs/HarmonAI_II).
+>This repository's release notes, README, and nearly 90% of its commit messages are generated using [claude.ai](https://claude.ai/), [ChatGPT4](https://chatgpt.com/), and AI tools such as [AIRA](https://github.com/Sunwood-ai-labs/AIRA), [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage), [Gaiah](https://github.com/Sunwood-ai-labs/Gaiah), and [HarmonAI_II](https://github.com/Sunwood-ai-labs/HarmonAI_II).

-## 🌟 Getting Started
+## 🌟 Introduction

-This repository serves as a sandbox for GitHub App development.
-It provides an environment for safely developing, testing, and refining your GitHub Apps without impacting production environments.
+This repository provides a sandbox for developing GitHub Apps.
+It offers a safe environment for crafting, testing, and refining your GitHub Apps without affecting your production environment.

 ## 🚀 Sandbox Projects

 ### 📬 [s01_github_pr_issue_greeter](./sandbox/s01_github_pr_issue_greeter)

-This is a bot that automatically responds when new pull requests or issues are created.
-For more details, please refer to [here](./sandbox/s01_github_pr_issue_greeter/README.md).
+This bot automatically responds to new pull requests and issues.
+For more details, see [here](./sandbox/s01_github_pr_issue_greeter/README.md).

 ## 🎥 Demo